-When a business purchases inventory to resell, they can do so without paying gross receipts tax.
-In order to do so, the retailer will need to provide a New Mexico Non-Taxable Transaction Certificate (NTTC) (commonly referred to as a Resale Certificate) to their vendor.
+When a business purchases inventory to resell, it can do so without paying gross receipts tax.
+In order to do so, the retailer will need to provide a New Mexico Non-Taxable Transaction Certificate (NTTC), which is sometimes referred to as a Resale Certificate or Sales Tax Exemption Certificate) to their vendor.

-Learn more about what a NTTC is, how to get one and more.
+Learn more about what an NTTC is, how to get one, and more.

 What is a Non-Taxable Transaction Certificate?

-When retailers purchase products to resell, they often don’t pay gross receipts tax on the purchase.
-Instead of the retailer paying gross receipts tax, the retailer charges gross receipts tax to their customer on the final value of the merchandise.
-The collected gross receipts tax is then sent by the retailer to the Taxation and Revenue Department.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The state sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the New Mexico Taxation & Revenue Department.

-Before a business starts to sell products or providing taxable services, they must first register for a New Mexico CRS Identification Number from the New Mexico Taxation and Revenue Department.
+Before a business starts to sell products or is providing taxable services, it must first register for a New Mexico CRS Identification Number (sometimes called a sales tax permit) from the New Mexico Taxation and Revenue Department.

 After receiving the number, an NTTC can be filled out and used with vendors to purchase tax-free.

-Filling out the ACD-31050 is pretty straightforward, but is critical for the seller to gather all the information.
+Filling out the New Mexico Non-Taxable Transaction Certificate (Form ACD-31050) is pretty straightforward but it is critical for the seller to gather all the information.

 If audited, the New Mexico Taxation and Revenue Department requires the seller to have a correctly filled out ACD-31050 Non-Taxable Transaction Certificate.
 Without it correctly filled out, the seller could end up owing gross receipts taxes that should have been collected from the buyer in addition to penalties and interest.